 Most hotels throughout Hudson County are already at capacity for Super Bowl week, La Rosa said, and the American Football Conference and National Football Conference champion teams playing in Super Bowl XLVIII are slated to stay at the Westin Hotel and the Hyatt Regency, both in Jersey City.

-In addition, Fulop said the city is “in negotiations” with one of the NFL’s charity wing to perhaps do a fundraiser for local youth activities.
+In addition, Fulop said the city is “in negotiations” with one of the NFL’s charity wings to perhaps do a fundraiser for local youth activities.

 “They’ve put $200,000 into other communities and we’re making the argument that Jersey City is a host and we’d like to reap some of the benefits that they are spending elsewhere,” said Fulop.